-The Audit Committee review the Annual Statement of Accounts, the Treasury Management Strategy, Capital Strategy, Investment Strategy and reports from both Internal Audit (SWAP) and External Audit (Grant Thornton), including quarterly progress reports.
+The Audit Committee review the Annual Statement of Accounts, the Treasury Management Strategy and reports from both Internal Audit (SWAP) and External Audit (Grant Thornton LLP), including quarterly progress reports.

-Full Council approves the annual budget, reviews and approves the Treasury Management Strategy, Capital Strategy, and Investment Strategy following recommendations from the Audit Committee.
+Full Council approves the annual budget, reviews and approves the Treasury Management Strategy, following recommendations from the Audit Committee.

 Internal Audit monitors the quality and effectiveness of systems of internal control.
 Audit reports include an opinion that provides management with an independent judgement on the adequacy and effectiveness of internal controls.
-Reports including recommendations for improvement are detailed in an action plan agreed with the management.
+Reports including recommendations for improvement are detailed in an action plan agreed with the relevant Service Manager/Head of Service.

-The Annual Internal Audit Opinion for 2018/19, in respect of the areas reviewed during the year, was 'Reasonable Assurance'.
+The Annual Internal Audit Opinion for 2017/18, in respect of the areas reviewed during the year, was 'Reasonable'.